boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 export default createStore(counterReducer, middleware);
 ```
 As you can see above, our `createStore` method need a reducer.
-We could copy a reducer to new `reducer.js` file.
+We could copy a reducer from main `index.js` to new `store/reducer.js` file.

 ```js
 const initialState = {